Paul Amos, Aflac

 Sameer holds an MBA from the Fuqua School of Business at Duke University and a BS in Management Science and Statistics/Decision and Information Sciences from the University of Maryland.
 His current areas of interest include blockchain, machine learning and digital identity and how fintech intersects with telecom.

-Leo Boulton, CISCO
+Leo Boulton, ADP

 He lives in Fort Lauderdale, FL, with his wife and four children.
 He is an avid long distance runner and soccer fan.
 Lately, he’s been applying his competitive intelligence experience to the under 6 year old division of youth soccer by coaching in his city league.